Examining the PESTLE Model in ITIL 4

-When an organisation is planning to satisfy its customers, they may have to consider the degree of pollution created by their products.
+When an organization is planning to satisfy its customers, they may have to consider the degree of pollution created by their products.
 They have to make sure there is a balance between their product packaging and environmental sustainability drive of the government.
 They must put recycling into consideration when packaging their product.
-In Nigeria for example, there has been a wide condemnation of the use of polythenes and plastic bottles because of the level of harm it does to aquatic lives.
+In Nigeria for example, there has been wide condemnation of the use of polythenes and plastic bottles because of the level of harm it does to aquatic lives.

 Now tell us your own side of this story.

 We would also like to hear what you feel about the topic we discussed today.
 Your feedback is very important to us.
 Feel free to drop your comments and recommendations.
 If you have a contrary opinion, you can drop that too.

 You can also join our Facebook Page CRMNigeria for more updates.
 You can do that by clicking on the link or searching for our page on Facebook.

 You can also join our WhatsApp Group Here.